jeffrey870517/ROScube_ACRN_guide/installation_guide.rst

 #.
 Now you'll see the installation page of Ubuntu.
    After install Ubuntu, you can also install some necessary packages, like ssh, vim, ROS 2...etc.
-   We'll clone the image for realtime VM, and this can reduce your time.
+   We'll clone the image for realtime VM, and this can save your time.
    Poweroff the VM after complete.

 Run User VM
 ===========

 #.
 Install dependency.
+   The origin version of iasl is too old for ACRN and should be upraged.

    .. code-block:: bash